sya-ri/fast-typed-xml/README.md

 # typed-xml

-A strongly typed XML parsing and manipulation library for TypeScript, providing type-safe XML handling capabilities
+A high-performance, schema-based XML parser for TypeScript with strong type safety.